s2e-lab/redos-study/README.md

 ## Project Structure
 - Developers_Discussion_Data: Contains the data collected from GitHub and StackOverflow about ReDoS.
-- scrips: Contains the scripts used to generate the data and the plots.
+- Scripts: Contains the scripts used to generate the data and the plots.
   - Generation: Contains the scripts used to generate the regexes from LLMs.
-  - Evaluation: Contains the scripts used to evaluate the regexes and this results presented in the RQ1.
+  - Evaluation: Contains the scripts used to evaluate the regexes and the results presented in the RQ1.
   - ReDoSAnalysis: Contains the scripts used to analyze the ReDoS patterns and the results presented in the RQ2.
   - RQ3_Analysis: Contains the scripts used to analyze the ReDoS in the real-world and the results presented in the RQ3.
   - RQ4_Data_Collection: Contains the scripts used to collect the data from GitHub and StackOverflow, used in RQ4.